ravertass/nesmonkey/documentation/system_design.md

 ```

 Each animation corresponds to a "state" (e.g. idle turned left).
-All animation tables must contain animations corresponding to the same states, in the same order.
+All animation tables must contain animations for each state, in the same order.
 However, if some state is not applicable for an entity, the animation table might simply contain references to an empty animation (one such animation called `dummySprites` can be found in the code).

 ### Animations & metasprites